mlund/matrix65/README.md

 cargo install matrix65
 ~~~

-There are no dependencies on MacOS and Windows, but on Linux, you may have to install
+There are no other dependencies on MacOS and Windows.
-`libudev-dev` (Ubuntu) or `systemd-devel` (Fedora).
+On Linux, you may have to install `libudev-dev` (Ubuntu) or `systemd-devel` (Fedora).
+To access the serial port, the Linux user may need to be added to the `dialout` group.

 ### Using